zattoo/SkipForwardAVPlayerViewController/README.md

 # Description

-When streaming a channel that does not allow skipping forward, there is no way in apple's API to achieve that.
+When streaming a channel that does not allow skipping forward, there is no way with Apple's API to achieve that.
-The only way is to set requiresLinearPlayback to true, but this would block the remote, and won't be possible to skip backwards or even pause the stream.
+We were trying to set requiresLinearPlayback to true, but this would block input from the remote for skip backwards or even pause the stream.

 ![](skipForward.gif)

 # Steps
-In this project, we set isSkipForwardEnabled to false, and in the delegate method playerViewController:timeToSeekAfterUserNavigatedFromTime:toTime: we return the currentTime in case isSkipForwardEnabled = false.
+In this project, we set isSkipForwardEnabled to false, and in the delegate method `playerViewController:timeToSeekAfterUserNavigatedFromTime:toTime:` we return the currentTime in case isSkipForwardEnabled = false.
-But the user is able to skip forward with a long press remote.
+Unfortunately the user is still able to skip forward by long press on the remote (see [this similar radar](https://github.com/dcordero/Radar-45550317))

-# Improvements
+# Feature Request
-Would be better if we had something like isSkipForwardAllowed or isSkipBackwardsAllowed, and if this is set to false, would block long press remote only.
+We would like to have something like `isSkipForwardAllowed` or `isSkipBackwardsAllowed` in order to block all kinds of scrubbing and skipping in the corresponding direction.
-This will be very beneficial in cases when the stream doesn't alloud skipping forward.
+This would be very beneficial in cases when the business case does not allow skipping in certain direction.

 # Version
 tvOS 13.4